ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==

+= 1.7.50 (12 August 2022) =
+* Bug Fixed: When loader is enable then website and app take longer to load. #739

 = 1.7.49 (10 August 2022) =
 * Bug Fixed: Remove jQuery dependency in PWA plugin #743